Featuring Hanhwa Aqua Planet on Jeju Island

 SEOUL * DMZ * SEOUL (B)(L)(D)

 This morning we'll travel to one of the most fascinating places in the world, the Demilitarized Zone (DMZ).
 Established after the end of the Korean War, the DMZ is a strip of land that cuts the Korean peninsula in half where North and South Korea both ceased military and offensive activities.
 We'll visit The 3rd Infiltration Tunnel, discovered in 1978 and dug by North Korea.
 The tunnel was planned as a pathway for invasion to the South.
 Situated on top of Mt.
 Dora is the Dora Observatory - part of South Korea that is closest to the North.
 You can catch a rare glimpse of the reclusive North Korean state through binoculars or telescopic lenses.
 Located nearby is Dorasan Station - designed to be the station that will connect the railroads of the South and North one day in the future.
-You'll have some time in the afternoon to shop at Namdaemun Market, best-known as a shopper's paradise, located within walking distance of our hotel.
-The main street is lined with sidewalk stalls offering a wide selection of merchandise at a fraction of the normal price.
-Have fun bargaining with the vendors for the best prices.
+We'll have some time in the afternoon to shop at Namdaemun Market, best-known as a shopper's paradise.
+Located within walking distance of our hotel, the main street is lined with sidewalk stalls offering a wide selection of merchandise at a fraction of the normal price.
+Have fun bargaining with the vendors for the best prices for your merchandise.

 Accommodations at SEOUL LOTTE HOTEL or similar